bipindeshpande/idea3/frontend/public/templates/pitch-deck-template.md

 ---

-**Need help?** Use our validation tool to get feedback on your pitch deck content.
+**Need help validating your startup idea?** Use our [Idea Validator](/validate-idea) to get comprehensive feedback before creating your pitch deck.